How we tested

 The Best Air Fryer to Buy

-Our favorite air fryer was the most expensive one in our lineup, the Philips TurboStar Airfryer, Avance Digital ($249.95).
+Our favorite air fryer was the most expensive one in our lineup, the Philips TurboStar Airfryer, Avance Digital (about $250).
 We loved its slimmer footprint, which maxed out at about 14 inches.
 Its digital controls were easy to use, and cooking was all-around effortless.
-However, if you have 2 more inches of under-cabinet clearance and are willing to sacrifice the intuitive controls, we can recommend the GoWISE USA 3.7-Quart 7-in-1 Air Fryer ($75.15).
+However, if you have 2 more inches of under-cabinet clearance and are willing to sacrifice the intuitive controls, we can recommend the GoWISE USA 3.7-Quart 7-in-1 Air Fryer (about $75).
 This drawer-style model also produced great food at a more affordable price; it’s our Best Buy.

 COOKING: Products were awarded full stars for food that, with tweaks to time and temperature, ultimately emerged crispy on the outside and tender on the inside, with no off-flavors.